Nirmalya-Saha96/College-Street/README.md

 - Make your library of Book Review/Blog with added like, unlike, add, update, delete, share features
 - End-To-End ENCRYPTED MESSAGING with a separate unread message activity for all your unread messages(chatsupport)
 - Search Engine with filters and added Image-To-Text Processing, to search any book/review by taking a snap using Firebase ML Kit
+- QR Code Scanner for 2-way verification at the time of delivery by both seller and buyer
 - ChatBot functionality (trained to guide with the application)
 - Add your products(Books), remove, update anytime
 - WISHLIST for your favorite item, at a place by a SQLite database